coderefinery/git-intro/content/under-the-hood.md

 All branches and tags in Git are pointers to commits.

-### Git is basically a content-addressed storage system
+## Git is basically a content-addressed storage system

 - CAS: ["mechanism for storing information that can be retrieved based on its content, not its storage location"](https://en.wikipedia.org/wiki/Content-addressable_storage)
-- content address is the content digest (SHA-1 checksum)
+- Content address is the content digest (SHA-1 checksum)
-- stored data does not change - so when we modify commits, we always create new commits.
+- Stored data does not change - so when we modify commits, we always create new commits.
 Git doesn't delete these right away, which is why it is *very hard to lose data if you commit it once*.

 Let us poke a bit into raw objects!
 Start with: